Victor Östman

-Victor Östman (born 3 October 2000) is a Swedish professional ice hockey goaltender for the Coachella Valley Firebirds in the American Hockey League (AHL) while under contract to the Seattle Kraken of the National Hockey League (NHL).
+Victor Östman (born 3 October 2000) is a Swedish professional ice hockey player who is a goaltender for the Coachella Valley Firebirds in the American Hockey League (AHL) while under contract to the Seattle Kraken of the National Hockey League (NHL).
 He had a four-year tenure with the Maine Black Bears ice hockey team of Hockey East before signing with the Kraken.

 Playing career

+Östman was born on August 3, 2000, in Danderyd, Sweden, to parents Helene and Lars.

 Östman played hockey in Sweden with HV71's SuperElit junior team, as well as some stints with their Swedish Hockey League (SHL) team.

 Following three seasons with HV71, Östman opted to play in America, joining the Chicago Steel of the United States Hockey League (USHL) for the 2019–20 season.
 He said that the USHL is "a few levels better" than the SuperElit league.
 During the season, he maintained a 2.34 goals against average (GAA) and a .913 save percentage.

 Following one season in the USHL, Östman committed to the University of Maine's hockey team, the Black Bears.
 In his freshman year, he achieved a 3–6–1 record, managing a 3.77 GAA and a .902 save percentage.

 On 3 April 2024, the Seattle Kraken signed Östman to a two-year, entry-level contract.
 On 8 April, before joining the Kraken's American Hockey League (AHL) affiliate, the Coachella Valley Firebirds, he was named the Outstanding Graduating International Student by the Maine Business School.

-During the season, on 8 April 2025, Östman made his NHL debut with the Kraken in relief against the Utah Hockey Club.
+During the season, on 8 April 2025, Östman made his NHL debut with the Kraken in relief of Joey Daccord against the Utah Hockey Club.

-Personal life

-Östman was born to parents Helene and Lars.
-In his free time, Östman enjoys golf and padel tennis.